Overlapping substitutions and tilings: Abstract

 \section{Abstract}

-Inspired by \cite{DBZ}, we generalize the notion of (geometric) substitution rule to obtain overlapping substitutions.
-For such a substitution, the substitution matrix may have non-integer entries.
-We give the meaning of such a matrix by showing that the right Perron--Frobenius eigenvector gives the patch frequency of the resulting tiling.
-We also show that the expansion constant is an algebraic integer under mild conditions.
-In general, overlapping substitutions may yield a patch with contradictory overlaps of tiles, even if it is locally consistent.
-We give a sufficient condition for an overlapping substitution to be consistent, that is, no such contradiction will emerge.
-We also give many one-dimensional examples of overlapping substitution.
-We finish by mentioning a construction of overlapping substitutions from Delone multi-sets with inflation symmetry.
+We generalize the notion of (geometric) substitution rule to obtain overlapping substitutions.
+Our motivating example is the substitution presented in \cite{DBZ}, which features a substitution matrix with non-integer entries.
+We give the meaning of such a matrix by showing that the right Perron--Frobenius eigenvector encodes the patch frequency of the resulting tiling.
+The patch frequencies are shown to be uniformly convergent, implying that the corresponding dynamical system is uniquely ergodic.
+Under mild assumptions, we further prove that the associated expansion constant is always an algebraic integer.
+In general, overlapping substitutions may yield a patch with illegal (partial) overlaps of tiles, even if it is locally consistent.
+We provide a sufficient condition for an overlapping substitution to be consistent, ensuring that no such illegal tiles emerge.
+Finally, we construct many intriguing one-dimensional overlapping substitutions and present higher dimensional examples from Delone multi-sets with inflation symmetry.